dita-ot/docs/resources/theme/Header-and-footer.md

-The `content` key in `header` or `footer` can be fixed text or can reference fields using curly braces.
-Supported fields are:
+The `content` key in `header` or `footer` can be used to add text to running header or footer content.
+Content can include static text, or reference variables using curly braces.

+The following variable fields are currently supported:

 - `title`: Map title
 - `chapter`: Map chapter title